|Elliott Sound Products||Amplifier Basics - How Amps Work (Part 1)|

 Note that for indirectly heated cathodes, the heating element is called the heater, but for directly heated cathodes it is more commonly referred to as the filament (as in the heated filament of a light bulb).

 Because valves have a relatively low voltage gain, it is common to bypass the cathode resistor with a capacitor to defeat the local feedback and extract as much gain as possible, as is shown in Figure 1.1.
 The gain (or more correctly, the transfer characteristic) of a valve is sometimes measured in mA/V - which tells us how many milliamps change in anode current will occur with a grid voltage change of 1 Volt.
 Another common way to describe this is 'mu' (µ) or amplification factor.
-Yet another value is common with valves - the 'conductance' (A.K.A. mutual conductance or transconductance), which is the opposite of resistance, and is expressed in Mhos (Ohms backwards - seriously!).
+Yet another value is common with valves - the 'conductance' (A.K.A. mutual conductance or transconductance), which is the opposite of resistance, and is expressed in Mhos (Ohms backwards - seriously!) or Siemens.

 One problem with valves has always been the number of different methods used to describe what is essentially the same thing.
 Depending entirely which book you happen to be reading, you will see the effective gain quoted as mA/V, mutual conductance ('gm', in Mhos or more commonly µMhos), or the equally obscure term 'Amplification Factor', none of which has any direct relevance to the gain you can expect without further calculation.